Studio-23-xyz/ButtonIconResourceManager/README.md

            {
                // Use the buttonIcon as needed.
            }

+           Sprite buttonIconStringBased = KeyIconManager.Instance.GetIcon(deviceLayout, controlPath); //deviceLayout & controlPath are string variables. if (buttonIconStringBased != null)
+           {
+               // Use the buttonIconStringBased as needed.
            }
        }
+   }
    ```

-You can take a peek at the Buttons enums from [here](Runtime/Data/Mappings.cs)
+You can take a peek at the Buttons enums as well as the control path strings for controller buttons from [here](https://github.com/Studio-23-xyz/ButtonIconResourceManager/blob/upm/Runtime/Data/Mappings.cs).
+Alternatively, you can also get the control paths for a particular binding from the `InputActionAsset` interface.

 ## License